 Spitalstrasse 21, 4031 Basel

 Intensive Care Unit

 nightnurse image 1

-Antoni Armengol, Lorenzo Giuliani, Tobias Greiner, Christian Hönger, Martin Künzler, Yin Li, Christine Wöhner
+Antoni Armengol, Lorenzo Giuliani, Tobias Greiner, Christian Hönger, Martin Künzler, Yin Li, Kristina Mueller, Christine Wöhner